Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 we once were those little kids dreaming of ways to make the world a better place for the next generation before "sticking it to the man" as we became our current selves.

-The solution is simple: _be kinder to everything - not just your fellow human - you don't know what they are currently experiencing._
+The solution is simple: _be kinder to everything - not just your fellow human - you don't know what it might be experiencing today._

 Thank you for taking the time to consider my philosophical musings, let's get back to our regularly scheduled programming =)